embedibs/life-mb2/README.md

 frames, but are set and decremented under different conditions.
 Pressing the B button will set the associated counter and it will decrement every frame.
 Pressing any button will set the reset counter and it will decrement when the board is empty.
-These counters simply amount to additional match guards to check if they are zero.
+These counters simply amount to additional match guards that check if they are zero.

+Each step of Life happens at the start of the game loop before input is handled then displayed.
+Otherwise, pressing the B button will most often appear to only turn every cell off due to overpopulation.
+Handling input after running a step of Life lets you at least see the inverted board for a frame.

 ## License